cookjeremiahironpadel/P5JSMario/README.md

 1. Open `index.html` in a web browser
 2. Press SPACE to jump
-3. Avoid obstacles (pipes and goombas)
+3. Use LEFT and RIGHT arrow keys to move horizontally
+4. Avoid goombas (they will end your game)
+5. You can bump into pipes (you won't die, but will get pushed back)
-4. Collect coins to increase your score
+6. Collect coins to increase your score
-5. The game gradually gets faster as you play
+7. The game gradually gets faster as you play
-6. If you hit an obstacle, the game ends
+8. If you hit a goomba, the game ends
-7. Press SPACE to restart after game over
+9. Press SPACE to restart after game over

 ## Features

 - Mario character with jumping animation
+- Left/right movement controls for more flexibility
 - Randomly generated obstacles (pipes and goombas)
+- Only goombas kill you - pipes just push you back
 - Collectible coins that increase your score
 - Parallax scrolling clouds
 - Ground tiles that create the terrain